mamedev/mame/docs/source/techspecs/object_finders.rst

     optional version, because the target object will always be found or created. required_ioport, optional_ioport
-    Finds and I/O port from a device’s input port definitions.
+    Finds an I/O port from a device’s input port definitions.
 The target is the ``ioport_port`` object. required_address_space, optional_address_space
     Finds a device’s address space.
 The target is the ``address_space`` object. required_region_ptr<PointerType>, optional_region_ptr<PointerType>